yarpose/YARPOSE.ML-Electronics/README.md

 # Fully open-source course
 The project is totally open-source in hope of help to extended ease of understating for "Basics of Electronics".

-# Contests are in Compliance with "Basics of Electronic Circuits - Electronics I"
+# Contents are in Compliance with "Basics of Electronic Circuits - Electronics I"
 The contents of this project are ready to use for  second year undergraduate courses like:
  1. Basics of Electronics
  2. Electronics I